 Figures for Northern Ireland (Forest Service and non-Forest Service woodland) are provided by the Forest Service (www.dardni.gov.uk/forestry).
-Woodland areas for 2012 and 2013 provided in this release have been obtained from the NI woodland register.
+Woodland areas from 2012 to 2014 provided in this release have been obtained from the NI woodland register.

 The NI woodland register is based on a combined dataset derived from fourteen individual datasets from statutory bodies including Forest Service, Land and Property Services, and the Northern Ireland Environment Agency, and non statutory bodies which include Woodland Trust and National Trust.
 The minimum area of woodland that has been included in the register is 0.1 hectares.

 The use of the NI woodland register has resulted in a step change in the non-Forest Service woodland areas reported for Northern Ireland.
 This should be interpreted as an improvement in the data reported, rather than an actual increase in woodland area.